 University restaurants offer complete and balanced menus at very affordable prices.
-A meal costs between 3 and $4 \in$, payable by bank card or using the lzly payment system.
+A meal costs between 3 and $4 \in$, and can be paid for using the Izly system.

 Izly is a simple and secure payment system offered by the CROUS.
 It allows me to pay for purchases with my smartphone or my student card.
 I can activate and manage my account by downloading the app or visiting www.izly.fr.